Alaska Sea Grant State Fellowship Program

 Length of assignment

-Selection Process
+Selection process

 Successful applicants will interview with Alaska Sea Grant representatives via video conferencing.
-Finalists will be chosen and matched with several of the host agencies for final interviews.
+Finalists will be chosen and matched with several of the host offices for final interviews.
 After all interviews are completed, placements will be determined.
 The number of fellows placed each year is dependent upon available funding.
-Not all finalists receive placements, not all hosts receive fellows.
+Not all finalists receive placements, and not all hosts receive fellows.

 Questions